Webinar: How Should the New Administration Protect Free Speech and Democracy in Our Digital World?

 Misinformation.
 Disinformation.
 Violent extremism.
 Hate speech.
 Conspiracy theories.
 Interference.

 These terms have become part of our national lexicon when talking about social media and the internet.
-Join us for a conversation with experts Rebecca MacKinnon, Founding Director of Ranking Digital Rights at New America, and John Palfrey, President of the MacArthur Foundation, moderated by Cecilia Kang, National Technology Correspondent for The New York Times, on how the new administration should tackle these and other challenges impacting higher education and other institutions that underpin our democracy.
+On Wednesday, December 9th, 2020, experts Rebecca MacKinnon, former Center Fellow and Founding Director of Ranking Digital Rights at New America, and John Palfrey, President of the MacArthur Foundation, discussed how the new administration should tackle these and other challenges impacting higher education and other institutions that underpin our democracy.
+The conversation was moderated by Executive Director Michelle Deutchman, filling in for Cecilia Kang, National Technology Correspondent for The New York Times, who was pulled away from the event to cover breaking news.

 Rebecca MacKinnon is founding director of Ranking Digital Rights (RDR), a program that works to promote freedom of expression and privacy on the internet by creating global standards and incentives for companies to respect and protect users’ rights.